fbpx

 English and French in Canada

-Canada is one of the 101 countries that recognise more than one language as an official language.
-Indeed, English and French are the official languages in Canada.
-Canada is a bilingual country as a result of its past history.
+Canada is one of the 101 countries with more than one official language.
+English and French are both official, thanks to the country’s rich history.

 3. Different Seasons, Especially Winter